 Some other free campgrounds may be outside of NSW National Parks and therefore may not require a booking or charge booking fees.
 Either way, it’s always important to check before you head off on your camping trip.

-Free or wild camping, AKA being able to camp wherever you please, doesn’t exist in Australia in the way it does in some other countries.
+Wild or free camping, AKA being able to camp wherever you please, doesn’t exist in Australia in the way it does in some other countries.
 You’re generally only allowed to stay at appropriate sites that allow overnight camping.

-That being said, you’re allowed wild camp in certain national parks, many allow it, but you have to check with the rangers or the park’s plan of management.
+That being said, free camping is allowed in certain national parks, many allow it, but you have to check with the rangers or the park’s plan of management.

 If you don’t want to be camping illegally, you need to be pitched up at an official campground, or private property, or somewhere that has a plan of management that incorporates wild camping.

-How do I know if a campground is open?
+How do I know if a national park campground is open?

 Campgrounds may be affected by natural disasters or severe weather, so always check the NSW National Parks website or contact local council areas for up-to-date information on closures before camping.